jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 Fear of Physics, H. Kastrup and J. V. Mallow, London: Institute of Physics (2023).  https://store.ioppublishing.org/page/detail/Fear-of-Physics//?k=9780750348645

-SOME PUBLICATIONS

-This is a (very) abridged list of of papers that we and our colleagues have published, based on work in the US and Denmark, and including students in secondary schools and universities.

-“Gender-related Science Anxiety: A First Binational Study,” J. V. Mallow, Journal of Science Education and Technology 3, 227 (1994).

-“Students’ Confidence and Teachers’ Styles: A Binational Comparison,” J. V. Mallow, Am.
-J. Physics 63, 1007-1011 (1995).

-“Student Attitudes and Enrolments in Physics, with Emphasis on Gender, Nationality, and Science Anxiety,” J. V. Mallow.
-In Jensen, J. H., Niss, M., and Wedege, T.  (Eds.)
-Justification and EnrolmentProblems in Education Involving Mathematics or Physics, Roskilde U. Press, Roskilde, DK, 237-258 (1998).

-“Does Physics Teaching Affect Gender-based Science Anxiety?”
-M. K. Udo, G. P. Ramsey, S. Reynolds-Alpert, and J. V. Mallow, Journal of Science Education and Technology 10,  237-247 (2001).

-“Science Anxiety and Gender in Students taking General Education Science Courses” M. K. Udo, G. P. Ramsey, and J. V. Mallow, J. Sci.
-Educ. and Technol.
-13, 435-446 (2004).

-“Gender, Science Anxiety, and Constructivism [https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education)]: a Binational Study,” J. V. Mallow and H. Kastrup, Proceedings LMFK, Akureyri, Iceland (2005)

-“Science Anxiety: Research and Action.”
-J. V. Mallow.
-In Mintzes , J. J. and Leonard, W. H.  (Eds.)
-Handbook of College Science Teaching, NSTA Press, Arlington, VA, 3-14 (2006).

-“Science Anxiety, Science Attitudes, and Gender: Interviews from a Binational Study,” J. Mallow, H. Kastrup,  F. Bryant, N. Hislop, R.Shefner, and M. Udo, J. Sci.
-Educ. and Technol.
-19, 356 - 369 (2010).

-“Gender, Science Anxiety, and Science Attitudes: A Multinational Perspective,” Proceedings of the  Expert Group Meeting: Gender, Science and Technology, UN Division for the Advancement of Women & UNESCO, Paris (2010). http://www.un.org/womenwatch/daw/egm/gst_2010/Mallow-EP.5-EGM-ST.pdf

-“Science Anxiety, Science Attitudes, and Constructivism: A Binational Study,” F. Bryant, H. Kastrup, M. Udo, N. Hislop, R. Shefner, and J. Mallow, Journal of Science Education and Technology 22, 432-448 (2013).

-“Gender Roles in Science,”(in Danish) H. Kastrup and J. V. Mallow.
-In Introduction to Science Studies, ed.
-M. K. Sillasen (2014).

 OUR STUDIES' QUESTIONNAIRES

 We have used two questionnaires: one for anxieties, the other for attitudes.
 In some cases we studied anxieties alone; in others, we used both and compared them for correlation between attitudes and anxieties.
 The Science Anxiety Questionnaire was developed by Rosemarie Alvaro as part of her dissertation in the Loyola Applied Psychology Program.
 It was first used by us in the Science Anxiety Clinic, subsequently on cohorts in the US and Denmark.
 The Science Attitudes Questionnaire was constructed by Fred Bryant, Loyola Professor of Psychology.
 It was used in conjunction with the Science Anxiety Questionnaire on cohorts in the US and Denmark.

  Here they are.

 SCIENCE ANXIETY QUESTIONNAIRE